prasanthchaduvula/personalblog/content/posts/16/index.md

     npm i sendotp -save

-After installing these packages your `package.json` look like
+After installing these packages, your `package.json` look like

     {
         "name": "backend",